-Get Kids Packing Their Own Lunch.
+Teach Kids to Pack School Lunch.
 Here’s How.

 It was round about this time last year that I came down with a major case of brown bag burnout.
-Facing down three lunch boxes to fill each morning seemed like a downer start to the day.
+Facing three empty lunch boxes each morning seemed like a downer start to the day.
 And it wasn’t just the packing, it was the cleaning up, too.
 I’d eschewed foil and plastic wrap for lidded containers, which meant a seemingly endless cycle of re-usables to wash.
 Something had to shift.
+It was high time to teach kids to pack school lunch.

-After a hard look at our family’s system for making lunches, I realized it wasn’t a system at all.
+After a close look at our family’s system for making lunches, I realized it wasn’t a system at all.
 It was all me: shopping, prepping, packing, and cleaning up.
-Then it hit me that I had an untapped resource at my disposal in the form of my three highly competent children.
+I had an untapped resource at my disposal in the form of my three highly competent children.
 As a family, we’d spent hours cooking together.
 At ages 7, 10, and 12, they could practically bake a batch of cookies with their eyes closed.
 Surely they could help with lunch.

 Next, I set some guidelines to ensure balanced lunches.
 I didn’t want to micromanage the process, and figured giving them ground rules would help.